 Jobs in IT, technology and telecoms companies with a 2.2 degree

-Capita state that applicants to its software developer and software test analyst programmes should have 2.2s or above.
+- Capita has previously stated that applicants to its software developer and software test analyst programmes should have 2.2s or above.

-Sky do not specify a degree classificaton requirement for its software engineering academy, graduate software developer, cyber security graduate, and technology graduate job roles.
+- Sky do not specify a degree classification requirement for its software engineering and cyber security graduate roles or its rotational technology graduate programme.

 IT jobs in engineering and energy companies with a 2.2 degree